A User-Friendly Computational Framework for Robust Structured Regression with the L$_2$ Criterion: Computational framework

 \subsection{Algorithmic intuition}

-We present a simple example illustrating intuition for \Alg{L2E}.
-Let the design matrix $\M{X}$ be the $n \times n$ identity matrix $\M{I}_{n}$, and let the structural constraint $J(\V{\beta})$ be the indicator function of a closed and convex set $C$.
-Therefore, $J(\V{\beta}) = \iota_C(\V{\beta})$ and is zero when $\V{\beta} \in C$, and $\infty$ otherwise.
+We present a simple scenario illustrating intuition for \Alg{L2E}.
+This scenario applies directly to two examples that we will discuss in the next section, namely isotonic and convex regression.
+Let the design matrix $\M{X}$ be the $n \times n$ identity matrix $\M{I}_{n}$, and let the structural constraint $\phi(\V{\beta})$ be the indicator function of a closed and convex set $C$.
+Therefore, $\phi(\V{\beta}) = \iota_C(\V{\beta})$ and is zero when $\V{\beta} \in C$, and $\infty$ otherwise.
 This scenario results in simplifications to \Eqn{beta_update}.
-In particular, we can take step-size $t_\beta=1$ so that the update rule for $\V{\beta}$ becomes
+In particular, the update rule for $\V{\beta}$ becomes

 where $\mathcal{P}_C\left (\V{z} \right)$ is the Euclidean projection of $\V{z}= \M{w}\V{y} + (\M{I} - \M{W})\V{\beta}$ onto $C$, and $\M{W}$ is a diagonal matrix with diagonal elements defined in \Eqn{weights}.